James Earl Ray: Initial convictions and first escape from prison

-Post first escape
+After his first escape

 After his escape, Ray stayed on the move throughout the United States and Canada, going first to St. Louis and then onward to Chicago, Toronto, Montreal, and Birmingham, Alabama.
 He arrived in Birmingham, Alabama on August 26, 1967.
 While there he purchased a white 1966 Ford Mustang for $1,995 in cash on August 30 from a newspaper ad he answered the previous day.

 Ray applied for and received an Alabama driver's license under the name Eric Starvo Galt with license #2848947.
-Also in Birmingham he bought .38 revolver at some point which he later had with him when he was arrested in London.
-He then left Alabama going to Mexico, stopping in Acapulco before settling in Puerto Vallarta on October 19.
+Also in Birmingham he bought a .38 revolver at some point which he later had with him when he was arrested in London.
+He then left Alabama going to Mexico, stopping in Acapulco, before settling in Puerto Vallarta on October 19.

-While in Mexico, Ray, using the alias Eric Starvo Galt, attempted to establish himself as a pornographic film director.
+While in Mexico, Ray using the alias Eric Starvo Galt, attempted to establish himself as a pornographic film director.
 Using mail-ordered equipment, he filmed and photographed local prostitutes.
 Frustrated with his results and jilted by the prostitute with whom he had formed a relationship, Ray left Mexico on or around November 16, 1967, arriving in Los Angeles three days later While there, Ray attended a local bartending school and took dance lessons.

 His chief interest was the Democrat George Wallace presidential campaign, and Ray was quickly drawn to Wallace's segregationist platform, spending much of his time in Los Angeles volunteering at the Wallace campaign headquarters in North Hollywood.

 He considered emigrating to Rhodesia (now Zimbabwe), where a predominantly white minority regime had unilaterally assumed independence from the United Kingdom in 1965.
-The notion of living in Rhodesia continued to appeal to Ray for several years afterwards, and it was his intended destination after King's assassination.
+The notion of living in Rhodesia continued to appeal to Ray for several years, and it was his intended destination after King's assassination.
 The Rhodesian government expressed its disapproval.